Harini-Siddappa/Project_Harini/README.md

 # Task 4: Online Store Order Management System (Using PostgreSQL)
 OLAP-based SQL project to analyze rental trends by genre, customer, and date with slice, dice, and rollup

-# Task-wise output screenshots have been organized under the 'output' folder
+# Task-wise output screenshots have been organized under the 'Output Screenshots' folder